 - Subp.
 2. Movement requirements.
-Farmed Cervidae moved moving-from any herd to another location in the state must: - A. be identified per part 1721.0390 with an official ear tag 2 forms of identification, one must be official animal identification; and - B. be accompanied by a farmed Cervidae movement report.; and - C. originate from a herd that is registered with the board and has achieved at least level 4 of the CWD herd certification program as specified in part 1721.0420, subpart 1, item F, or move directly to a slaughtering establishment having state or federal inspection.
+Farmed Cervidae moved moving from any herd to another location in the state must: - A. be identified per part 1721.0390 with an official ear tag 2 forms of identification, one must be official animal identification; and - B. be accompanied by a movement form approved by the board farmed Cervidae movement report.; and - C. originate from a herd that is registered with the board and has achieved at least level 4 of the CWD herd certification program as specified in part 1721.0420, subpart 1, item F, or move directly to a slaughtering establishment having state or federal inspection.